ecupaio/dcgffl/_power-rankings/season-24-power-rankings-week-4.md

     ![](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExZTkwMjg0NWIxNGJjYTJjNDU1ZGZlY2ViNzA2ODZlZDI5ZWI3ODAwMCZjdD1n/8YvpBXtbbsdpcfcIvy/giphy.gif)

     Fernando: I mean let’s look at the teams they beat.
-I will say Ben was looking good out there and Oriya was showing why he was their first pick (even when he won’t be here for playoffs).
+I will say Ben was looking good out there and Oriya was showing why he was one of their top pick (even when he won’t be here for playoffs).
 But I guess this is what they wanted:

     ![](https://lh6.googleusercontent.com/zkTs4ob8nFYLgRig4sXHn4adDGJRBnlhXlVNHu-mu1v5jMrQRimBkQ1w1yG7R2iSdS7r-Gug_xe5wy1nnSY4dpAuN2yLoCFpuPTBtIcSGCrAzorJR4M3c0rb02_2WsXPfwG9-GKHIOCf-xs-sBy1ng =624x347)
 - team: _teams/s24-concrete-grey.md